Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 Some of the key findings from the Power BI dashboard for the Real Estate Business Project:

 - The territory with the highest sales is PA.
-- The total sales amount for the PA territory is 27.27 million.
-- The percentage contribution of PA territory sales to the total sales is 29.69%.
+- The total sales amount for the PA territory is 27.27 million,percentage contribution of PA territory sales to the total sales is 33.06%
-- Highest sales year for the PA territory is 2014.
 - The strongest non-zero quarter for PA territory in 2014 is Quarter 2.
+- The territory with the lowest sales is SC, with 988.93K total sales.
+- Territory WV has the highest total sales of homes category with 8.93 Million of total homes sale and percentage contribution in this category of 33.29%
+- The sales in Home category went through various fluctuations which could be influenced by various factors such as market conditions, economic changes, or property management decisions.
+- **Notable Home Sales trend-**
+  **Increasing trend from 2006 to 2008.
+  Sharp decrease in 2010.
+  Rise again in 2012.
+  Decline in 2014.**

 - For the period years lower than 2010  during which stores have been opened, at which time (year, quarter, month) lowest rent was generated and how much?
 (Note - Considering only the quarter and months which are in the year having the lowest rent and having atleast value greater than 0)